What is the Meaning of Life of Buddha Thangka

-Pictured above, are the 'Twelve Great Deeds of the Buddha’s Life':
+The painting illustrates the 'Twelve Great Deeds of Buddha’s Life':

 1. His Promise to Take Birth in the Human Realm and Guide Sentient Beings to Enlightenment